FinalDevStudio/fi-is/DOCUMENTATION.md

 #### array(val)

-Checks if the given value is an array using native `Array.isArray` if available.
+Checks if the given value is an array using native `Array.isArray`.